chrokh/fp-games/README.md

 # Snake

-Play Snake in the terminal.
-Built in Javascript, with functional style, and without any libraries.
+The game Snake implemented with functional style in JavaScript without libraries.
+Interfaces for browsers and terminals.

 # Usage